 Demographics and Average Daily Attendance

-76% Latino, 23% African American, and 1% Asian, 17% English Language Learner (ELL) students, and 89% free or reduced meal program participants.
-Average daily attendance is 96%.
+86% Latino,13% African American, and 1% Other, 18% English Language Learner (ELL) students, and 90% free or reduced meal program participants.

 Dr. Carla M. McCullough previously served as an Assistant Principal at Alliance Health Services Academy High School, before beginning her tenure as the school's principal.
 Prior to joining the Alliance, she was the Dean of Students at Samuel Gompers Middle School, where she also began her teaching career.
 Dr. McCullough holds a bachelor's degree in Drama and Political Science from Spelman College, and received her teaching credential and master's from Loyola Marymount University.
 She completed her doctorate at LMU in 2012, with a study that focused on the impact of Brown vs. the Board of Education within Los Angeles schools.